shadesgodown/acmetest/README.md

 ---------------------------------

  A Spring Boot REST test application that has a diverse set of endpoints:
- 1. A "Hello World" endpoint that basically returns "Hello World"
+ 1. A "Hello World" endpoint that basically returns "Hello World!"
  1. Three Fibonacci sequence endpoints that take a number, N, and return an array with the first N Fibonacci numbers.
 The three endpoints use recursive algorithms of various complexity (exponential O(2^n), O(n), and a tail recursive algorithm).
- 1. A Deadlock endpoint that causes two threads to become deadlocked and returns reporting the deadlock state after a timeout of 3 seconds.
-This implementation simulates a real life deadlock situation in which a <code>Pedestrian</code> and a
+ 1. A Deadlock endpoint that causes two threads to become deadlocked and returns the deadlock state after a timeout of 3 seconds.
+This implementation simulates a real-life deadlock situation in which a <code>Pedestrian</code> and a
  <code>Driver</code> are waiting for each other to cross a <code>Crosswalk</code>.
  1. Several CRUD endpoints that add, query, and delete rows representing Pearl Jam
- <code>Album</code>s from a HyperSQL, in-memory database.
+ <code>Album</code>s from a HyperSQL, in-memory database using a JPA Repository.
  1. An External endpoint that uses Spring <code>RestTemplate</code> to return the data from a specific external endpoint (https://jsonplaceholder.typicode.com/posts).